Great Baddow: History

 The Great Baddow Mast - a former Chain Home radar transmitter tower, originally sited at RAF Canewdon - was moved to the outskirts of Great Baddow at around 1954 and is used by BAE Systems for equipment testing.
 The last remaining example of a Chain Home tower maintaining its platforms, it was made a listed building by Historic England in October 2019 and given a Grade II status.

 In October 2024 Virginia McCullough was sentenced, at Chelmsford Crown Court, to life imprisonment with a minimum term of 36 years.
-She had previously admitted murdering her parents, between 17 and 20 June 2019, at their home in Pump Hill in the village, and then concealing their bodies in the bedroom wardrobes, while continuing to live at the address for four years.
+She had previously admitted to murdering her parents between 17 and 20 June 2019 at their home in Pump Hill in the village, and then concealing their bodies in the bedroom wardrobes, while continuing to live at the address for four years.

 Amenities

 In 1967, a fire station was opened in Great Baddow to replace the former station which occupied a converted hut in Brewery Fields, Galleywood; it was once part of the Galleywood race course complex.

 Great Baddow has three pubs: the White Horse, Blue Lion and The Star; The Beehive and King's Head pubs have closed in recent times.
 There is also a family-run brewery, the Chelmsford Brewing Company.
 The former Baddow Brewery, previously owned by the Baddow Brewery Co Ltd, built in 1868 and extended in 1878 by George Scamell, is now a Grade II building and houses local businesses.
 Great Baddow is also home to the Pontlands Park Country Hotel and the Baddow Antique Centre.

 The centre of Great Baddow is now a conservation area and contains over 30 listed buildings.